Cleysond10/financial-system/README.md

-# 💸 Financial Transactions Monolithic App (Design Patterns Showcase)
+# 💸 Financial Transactions Back-end App (Design Patterns Showcase)

 This is a **simple monolithic application** simulating a financial transaction system, built for **academic research** on software architecture evolution.
 It serves as a foundation for comparing **traditional design patterns (GoF)** with **modern microservice architectural patterns**.